scg-unibe-ch/ese2019-team9/ESE-2019-Project/README.md

 # ESE-Project 2019

-Here you will find the installation process of all required packages, programs and frameworks and a guide on how to get the application ruuning for the first time.
+Here you will find the installation process of all required packages, programs and frameworks and a guide on how to get the application running for the first time.

-# Installation
+## Installation

 ### Initial Installation